opencast/opencast/docs/guides/admin/docs/configuration/multi.tenancy.md

 Note that if you are running Apache httpd with mod\_proxy in front of the Opencast installation, the port number will be -1 in both files.

+It is not supported for Opencast tenants to be hosted in a subpath.
+Opencast tenants needs to be served from the root path element.
+The RFC 3986 URI path component needs to be empty.

 ### Step 2: Security Configuration

 Create a file called tenant1.xml in /etc/security.
 This file specifies access rules for individual URLs that specify